codetaylor/artisan-worktables-1.16/docs/recipes/experiencerequirements.md

 # Experience Requirements

 Experience requirements can be set on recipes.
-The requirement can be defined in experience or levels and set to not actually consume the required amount if so desired.
+The requirement can be defined in experience or levels and set to not actually consume the required amount if desired.

 ## Add Experience Requirements to Recipes